Teen killed, 4 others injured in stabbing while tubing on Wisconsin river - NewsBreak

 The suspect was a 52-year-old man from Minnesota who was also tubing on the Apple River with another group, WCCO reported.

-The suspect reportedly fled on foot after the incident but was taken into custody shortly after.
+The suspect reportedly fled on foot after the incident but was taken into custody shortly after.1 dead in shooting at The Blind Tiger in Greensboro, suspect at-large

 At this time it is unclear if the stabbing was random.
 This incident is currently under investigation.